-Icebreaker Conversations open the door for communication.
-They strengthen connections and promote a sense of shared parenting among all the caregivers in the child's life.
+Additionally, Icebreaker Conversations open the door for communication.
+These conversations strengthen connections and promote a sense of shared parenting among all the caregivers in the child's life.
 Icebreakers also serve as a respectful reminder birth parents are the experts about their children and their input is important and valued.
 Icebreaker Conversations often help ease some of the worries from birth parents about their child's care, they provide important information allowing foster parents to better care for the child.
 While there are many meetings focused on paperwork and decision-making, Icebreaker Conversations offer a meaningful opportunity to solely focus on relationship-building.
 When birth parents and foster parents work together, the child may adjust more easily in the foster home and better maintain a bond with his or her birth parents, resulting in increased placement stability and improved outcomes for reintegration.
 During the COVID-19 crisis, DCF worked alongside the CWCMPs to ensure Icebreaker Conversations continue virtually either thorough video or phone contact to ensure physical distancing can be adhered too while beginning the initial work of reintegration.
 Additionally, CWCMPs were encouraged to train new onboarding staff during the same period to have virtual training on Icebreaker Conversations so new staff are familiar with the processes.

 In March 2021, Kansas began working with the Capacity Building Center for States to receive support and resources in enhancing the focus on family and prioritize engagement and empowerment of children and their families when involved throughout the family and child well-being continuum.
-Currently a small re-implementation workgroup has been developed, which will meet on a more frequent basis to strategize ways to reduce barriers, capture better data and other pertinent items needed in ensuring Icebreaker Conversations continue as intended and needed throughout the state.
-This smaller workgroup will then take items back to the larger monthly workgroup to share information, solicit feedback and help message solutions identified to all agency stakeholders.
+A small reimplementation workgroup was developed, which met on a more frequent basis to strategize ways to reduce barriers, capture better data and other pertinent items needed in ensuring Icebreaker Conversations continued as intended and needed throughout the state.
+Some strategies implemented through this process include a robust overhaul and rebuilding of how to capture this data in CareMatch, as well the development of online surveys for families via SurveyMonkey and QR Codes.
+Unfortunately, even with assistance from The Center, many of the CWCMPs continue to cite work force shortages as a barrier to completing Icebreaker Conversations.
+DCF continues to broach this subject at least quarterly to remind all CWCMPs of the importance of this practice.